Tuesday, December 29, 2009

 Meet Dexter!

-Meet Dexter, an English Shepherd puppy that's a Christmas present for my 11 year old grandson, Austin.
-Dexter is staying with us until Christmas.
+Dexter is an English Shepherd puppy and a Christmas present for my 11-year-old grandson, Austin.
+But until Christmas morning, Dexter is staying with us.

 Please leave a comment.
 I love hearing from you.